andreyorst/SimpleSnippets.vim/README.md

 ```
 to your vimrc.
 If you want to disable default mappings, to write your own using functions, append `let g:SimpleSnippets_dont_remap_tab = 1` to those settings.
 For other settings please read the documentation.

 Plugin was created and being maintained by [@andreyorst](https://github.com/andreyorst).
-It is being tested against Vim 8.0 and NeoVim 0.3.0.
+It is being tested against Vim 8.0, Vim 7.4.1689 and NeoVim 0.3.0.
 Other versions are not supported, but might work.
 If you found an issue, or want to propose a change, you're welcome to do so at SimpleSnippets.vim GitHub repository: https://github.com/andreyorst/SimpleSnippets.vim

 ## Why?